31/03/2024

 Cryptiana is now HTTPS-Enabled

 Belatedly, I enabled HTTPS in Cryptiana.
 The other day, I happened to access Cryptiana on my mobile phone, and got a warning message that it's not secure because it is not in https.
 I found only one click is needed to enable HTTPS.
 Hopefully, mobile users have one less concern in using Cryptiana.
-It seems old links beginning with "http" is automatically redirected to "https" URLs.
+It seems old links beginning with "http" are automatically redirected to "https" URLs.

 08/03/2024